Youth Formation for children PreK-Grade 4 programs will enrich your child’s spiritual journey and allow them to explore and deepen their faith.

 Wednesdays—4:30-5:45pm or 6-7:15pm

-This program is offered at the 9am and 11am Sunday Masses, 2-3 weekends per month for children ages 5-9 years.
+This program is offered at the 9am and 11am Sunday Masses, twice per month, for children ages 5-9 years.
 Through this experience of the liturgy, children hear the Sunday readings accompanied by a short teaching in language that is suitable to their age and inspired by the principles of Catechesis of the Good Shepherd.
 Children will exit the main sanctuary with their teachers and aides after the introductory rites to meet in the St. Mary’s Chapel and return during the offertory.

 Text KIDSLITURGY to 84576 to join the program list!